DIY Fencing Tips for Your Property

 - Complements personal design aesthetics to enhance property and/or backyard look and feel.

-Popular DIY Fencing Material Options (And the Pros and Cons of Each)
+Popular DIY Fencing Material Options

 Wooden fence pros: Available in an array of styles—from picket and lattice, to split-rail and post-and-rail.
 They’re relatively simple to construct—either with ready-made panels or from scratch—at varying heights.
 And, they’re easy to work with, and pay for.
 Wooden fence cons: Even if you choose a material like pressure-treated lumber that’s intended for outdoor use, it will still need to be properly maintained.